awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 **To use Amazon EC2 Global View**
 Open the Amazon EC2 Global View console at [ https://console\.aws\.amazon\.com/ec2globalview/home](https://console.aws.amazon.com/ec2globalview/home)\.

+**Important**
+You cannot use a private window in Firefox to access Amazon EC2 Global View\.

 The console consists of two tabs:
 + **Region explorer**—This tab includes the following sections:
   + **Resource summary**—Provides a high\-level overview of your resources across all Regions\.